 4 steps to achieve financial independence

 Financial independence might seem like a distant prospect to many people, but it’s actually relatively achievable, if you have the right knowledge and goals, and a good plan.
-Seamus Wolf, co-founder of the investment app Horizon65, explains how it’s done.
+Seamus Wolf, co-founder of the retirement investment app Horizon65, explains how it’s done.

 Financial independence may sound like a distant dream to you, but it doesn’t have to be that way.
 By taking your finances into your own hands, you are already taking the first step towards building your own future.